Proving a Bona Fide Marriage for Green Card Approval: The Evidence Matrix & Why Honesty Beats 'Perfection' — Loblack Strategy

 • Error 3: Failing to Front-Load the Application.
 Filing a "bare-bones" application to save time signals to USCIS that your initial eligibility is weak.

-Myths vs. Reality: Bona Fide Evidence
+7 Myths vs. Reality: Bona Fide Evidence for Green Card Approval

-Common Myth The Legal Reality
+The Myth The Legal Reality

-Myth: A valid marriage certificate is all the proof we need.
+"A valid marriage certificate is all the proof we need."

 Reality: A certificate only proves legal validity.
 You must still prove the intent of the marriage through financial and cohabitation evidence.

-Myth: Having a baby together guarantees an automatic Green Card approval.
+"Having a baby together guarantees an automatic Green Card approval."

 Reality: A birth certificate is powerful evidence, but it does not exempt you from proving your financial commingling or passing security background checks.

-Myth: We will be denied if we do not have a joint bank account.
+"We will be denied if we do not have a joint bank account."

 Reality: Bark v.
 INS dictates that USCIS cannot force you to merge finances if you choose not to, provided we can prove your intent to build a life together through robust alternative evidence.

-Myth: Affidavits from U.S. citizen friends carry the most weight.
+"Affidavits from U.S. citizen friends carry the most weight."

 Reality: Sworn letters are Tier 3 (lowest weight) secondary evidence.
 USCIS will not accept them as a substitute for hard financial or co-habitation documentation.

-Myth: We can just explain our lack of documents to the officer at the interview.
+"We can just explain our lack of documents to the officer at the interview."

 Reality: Verbal testimony without a front-loaded administrative record to back it up is viewed with extreme suspicion by USCIS adjudicators.

-Background Issues That Affect Your Case Eligibility
+Background Issues That Affect Your Marriage Green Card Eligibility

 • Previous immigration petitions that were withdrawn, denied, or abandoned